ryucc/ReRe/README.md

 }
 ```

 Of course, ReRe is capable of more than just recording primitive value returns.
-The following
+The following effects are also recorded,

-The latest examples will be in test/java/org/rere/examples.
+1. Exceptions thrown.
+2. Modifications to method parameters.
+3. Methods of the return values.

+The easiest way might be to test it on your code, or look at our examples under test/java/org/rere/examples.
 This is so that our examples are always compiled and tested up to date.
 But here we will still include few examples.

 ## Limitations

-ReRe records interactions through method interception.
-This means that

-## Arrays and Records

-Arrays and Records are final by the Java's language design.
-But some of their properties

-## Recording methods with side effects

-Coming soon
+### Final objects
+### Global Variables

 ## Known Issues
 hashCode() and isEqual() might break, because we are subclassing.

-TODO:
-custom serialization
-unit tests
-Override final public non-static fields for all classes
-BUG: private classes with no constructors declared will error